AgniprabhaGanguly/Asteroids-Project-C-Programming-for-Unity-Game-Development-/README.md

 - Make it so bullets don't collide with each other

 ## Iteration 6: The End of Asteroids (YET TO DO)
+- Make bullets split asteroids into two smaller asteroids
+- Make bullets destroy asteroids that are less than half the original size
+- Add a game timer that displays how long the player has been playing
+- Stop the game timer when the ship is destroyed
+- Play sound effects when the player shoots a bullet, when a bullet collides with an asteroid, and when the ship is destroyed
 ---

 ## Link to itch.io to play the game